Oples/tf2-stats/README.md

 **3. Requirements**

-To be able to execute the project the following dependecies must be installed.
+To be able to execute the project the following dependencies must be installed.

 ```bash